 JUL 07, 2019 • 8 min read

 When Crimson Education USA country manager Anjali Bhatia was in high school she started a non-profit organization that helped other high school students make a difference with their entrepreneurial skills.
-She had no idea her passion for mentoring teenagers would lead to her running the US arm of the world’s largest personalized education and university admissions business.
+She had no idea her passion for mentoring teeangers would lead to her running the US arm of the world’s largest personalised education and university admissions business.

-Based in San Francisco, Anjali completed her undergraduate degree in Neuroeconomics at Duke University, where she was a Robertson Scholar.
+San Francisco based Anjali, completed her undergraduate degree in Neuroeconomics at Duke University, where she was a Robertson Scholar.
 After graduated, she went on to work in the strategy consulting space with a focus on education.
 She later pursued her MBA at the University of Pennsylvania’s Wharton School of Business.
-It was there that she discovered a passion for entrepreneurial management but could not have foreseen the opportunities at Crimson that enable her to continue to give back every day.
+It was here that she discovered a passion for entrepreneurial management but could not have foreseen the opportunities at Crimson that enable her to continue to ‘give back’ every day.

 “The premise of Crimson is not too different from that original business I started in high school...just on a much bigger scale,” says Anjali.
 “But that’s what I love about Crimson - the fact that it’s a global company with over 2300 mentors and tutors and still every student is treated as an individual.
 I remember when our first student was accepted into their dream school - it was magical!”